esl/MongooseIM/doc/user-guide/Jingle-SIP-setup.md

 It is important to remember the IP address as it'll be used in next point.

+#### A side not

+In Routr's logs you may see messages like

+    [WARN ] Unable to register with Gateway -> sip.provider.net.
+(Verify your network status)

+or

+    [ERROR] java.lang.RuntimeException: javax.sip.header.TooManyHopsException: has already reached 0!

+They can be ignored for the purpose of the tutorial.

 ### Configuring /etc/hosts

 In my case the IP reported by Routr was `10.152.1.27`.